alan-turing-institute/environmental-ds-book/book/community/coworking/coworking-showtell.md

 Show and Tell topics might include:

 * A work in progress or ready to use model for monitoring an environmental variable or system.
-* An ongoing or mature implementation of Pangeo stack or other open-source package for analysing environmental data.
+* An early, ongoing or mature implementation of [Pangeo stack](https://pangeo.io/) and/or other open-source packages for processing and/or analysing environmental data.
 * Tips and/or help for visualising environmental data.
 * Showcase an existing demonstrator hosted by the Environmental Data Science Book.